Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Convergence analysis

 \section{Convergence analysis}

 In this section, we derive the convergence analysis for the fully discrete scheme \eqref{scheme:FCH BDF2}.
-The following discrete inequality provides an estimate for $l^6$ norm of grid functions with zero mean. \begin{lemma} For any grid function with zero mean $v\in \mathbb{\mathring V}_{h}$ and $\gamma>0$, the following inequality holds
+The following discrete inequality provides an estimate for the discrete $L^6$ norm. \begin{lemma} For any grid function $v\in \mathbb{\mathring V}_{h}$ and $p>0$, the following inequality holds